GospelTrust/kairos-th-513/docs/content/_week-03/session-07b.md

 3. This view also has some problems, real or imagined.

-   - a.
-Salvation seems to be a result of human decision.
+   - Salvation seems to be a result of human decision.

-   - b.
-Difficult to see why the term “election” is used since God merely seals what humans have decided.
+   - Difficult to see why the term “election” is used since God merely seals what humans have decided.

 ## Discussion: